Finch West station: History

-Line 6 Finch West will have its eastern terminus at Finch West station.
-The station is located 11 m underground with an east–west orientation under Finch Avenue West, passing over the crossover box structure for Line 1 subway trains.
-The station has a centre island platform, which is 98 m long to handle LRV trains.
-West of the platform, there is a ramp carrying Line 6 to street level.
-At the top of the ramp, there is a double crossover.
+Major construction on Line 6 Finch West was begun by Mosaic Transit Group in 2019.
 As part of the project, a new two-storey station entrance was built at the southeast corner of the Keele–Finch intersection, with an underground tunnel to link the new line to the existing Line 1 station.
 Two skylights were built in the median to allow light into the station below.
 Provision for the Line 6 connection was included as part of the station's design, with knockout panels provided to ease construction.
+Line 6 opened on December 7, 2025, eight years after the station as a whole.

-Subway infrastructure in the vicinity
+Infrastructure in the vicinity

 The still-clean tunnels and centre storage track (visible at left) north of the station a few days after the Line 1 extension opened in December 2017.
 Note the cut-away side of the bored mainline tunnel to accommodate the centre track, which was constructed after the initial boring work.

-The line curves off the Keele Street alignment a short distance to the north and south of the station, veering northwest to York University station and swings broadly at a 90° angle southeast to Downsview Park station.
-To reverse trains, there is both a crossover at the south end of the station and a storage track to the north.
-The centre track structure at this station was constructed in a unique manner from ones at other stations, which were built fully using the cut-and-cover method with columns between the tracks.
+Line 1 curves off the Keele Street alignment a short distance to the north and south of the station, veering northwest to York University station and swings broadly at a 90° angle southeast to Downsview Park station.
+To reverse trains, there is both a diamond crossover at the south end of the station and a storage track to the north.
+The centre track structure at this station was constructed in a unique manner from ones at other stations, which were built using the cut-and-cover method with columns between the tracks.
 At this station, after the mainline tunnels were bored and the ground excavated for the station structure, the inner sides of the tunnel liners north of the station box were removed, and the centre track tunnel constructed between them, resulting in three fully separate tunnels.

+Line 6 has a grade leading to the surface and the median of Finch Avenue west of the platform, with a diamond crossover at the top.
+There are also tail tracks beyond the east end of the platform for overnight storage for two LRVs.